qasim-sarwar/RobotRemoteMonitoringAndControl/README.md

 In parallel, the Remote Monitoring and Control API Tests project provides a rigorous set of unit and integration tests.
 These tests simulate the API’s runtime behavior using the WebApplicationFactory and an in-memory database, ensuring that both individual endpoints and overall system behaviors are validated efficiently and in isolation.

 ## 🛠️ Technologies Used
-Backend Framework: .NET 9 Minimal APIs
+Backend Framework: .NET 9 Minimal APIs with c#13

 Authentication: JWT Authentication